beckerlabs/portfolio/markdown/md-blog-issues.md

 ## That's it?

 This is actually the extent of the issues that I had, which was a welcome surprise.
 It took me a decent amount of time to integrate everything and then even more time to figure out the styling.
+Then I removed that extra layer of abstraction and had to rewrite this blog post.
+Awesome.

 All things considered, actually not that crazy.
-If you want to see what it looks like, the repo for this website is available [here](https://github.com/beckerlabs/portfolio).
+If you want to see the structure sans TailwindCSS, see the repository [here](https://github.com/beckerlabs/portfolio).